-The wave shown in figure 3.3 is the same wave that transmitted from a radio or television transmitter.
-A traffic radar beam may transmit as many as 36 billion waves per second.
-The waves are continuous as long as the radar is transmitting and will travel on forever unless absorbed, reflected or refracted.
-Because traffic radar uses very little power, the waves can be absorbed easily by particles in the atmosphere.
-This limits the operational range of traffic radar.
+Figure 3.4 This represents a radar wave.
+It is the same as a radio wave, the signal transmitted from a radio or television transmitter

+A traffic radar beam may transmit as many as 36 billion waves per second, the waves are continuous as long as the radar is transmitting and will travel on forever unless absorbed, reflected or refracted, because traffic radar uses very little power, the waves can be absorbed easily by particles in the atmosphere, this limits the operational range of traffic radar.

 If the object they bounce off is moving towards or away from the transmitter, then the object's motion changes the signal, the wavelength and frequency are changed.
 The receiving part of the radar gun detects this change, calculates it and displays the change in miles per hour.

-Figure 3.4 The top image shows radar signal going out and reflecting with no change in the wavelength.
+Figure 3.5 The top image shows radar signal going out and reflecting with no change in the wave length.
 The radar unit would read a target speed of 0 mph.

 The second image shows a radar return with the object moving towards the radar.
 The radar display will show the speed of the object due to the increase in the frequency (rate) of return of the waves; more waves coming back in a set time frame than were sent out.

-The last image shows how the waves would change if the object were moving away, a lower rate (frequency) of return, and fewer waves coming back in a given time frame.
+The last image shows how the waves would change if the object were moving away, a lower rate (frequency) of return, and fewer waves coming back in a given time frame, the number of waves sent out in one second is called the frequency.
+Frequency is controlled by the transmitting unit, radar operates in extremely high frequencies, in the microwave or gigahertz band, way above the AM and FM radio bands.